-Till now you are aware of the Dark mode on Mac and some UI style after reading this post (Colorize Buttons, Menus, Selection and Other UI Elements on your Mac), probably you have tried both of them.
+Till now you are aware of the Dark mode on Mac and some UI styles after reading this post (Colorize Buttons, Menus, Selection, and Other UI Elements on your Mac), probably you have tried both of them.
 Be ready today we will tell you something about how to modify your desktop as you want.
 Did you hear about Accent color?
 If yes then it is excellent and if not then follow the further article to know what exactly the System accent color is in MacOS Mojave.

 Also Read: Create Keyboard Shortcut for Dark Mode on Mac.

-Steps for Adjust System Accent Color on MacBook Pro, MBA on MacOS Mojave
+Steps for Adjust System Accent Color on MacBook Pro, MBA

 What is Accent Color?
 Where Accent Color Apply at once.